GitJer/JeVoisESP8266/README.md

 # Usage (on linux)
 - Start the Camera and ESP8266 by connecting them to USB chargers.
 The ESP8266 flashes its built-in LED while it is not connected to the wifi network.
-- In a terminal, start the script to read the serial data: 'python getData.py'
+- In a terminal, start the script with python2.7 to read the serial data: 'python getData.py'
 - Edit the script 'sendCommands.py' to send the right commands to make the camera do what you need, then, in another terminal, start it with 'python sendCommands.py'.
 In the current file it starts the 'DemoArUco' demo.

 In the terminal where you started 'getData.py' you should now see the serial output of 'DemoArUco' as well as the camera's response to the commands.
 I noticed that I sometimes receive errors from the camera, just start the 'sendCommands.py' script again.